Trump on defunding 1619 Project schools: ‘I’m not a believer in cancel culture’

-President Trump defended Monday his threat to defund schools using the 1619 Project curriculum, which reframes U.S. history around the arrival of the first slaves, calling it “revisionist history.”
+President Trump on Monday defended his threat to defund schools using the 1619 Project curriculum, which reframes U.S. history around the arrival of the first enslaved Africans, calling it “revisionist history.”

 “I want everybody to know everything they can about our history,” Mr. Trump said at a White House press conference.
 “I’m not a believer in cancel culture, the good or the bad.
 If you don’t study the bad, it can happen again.
 So I do want that subject studied very, very carefully and very accurately.”